Information about US taxes

 - Social Security number or Individual Tax Identification number (generally not required if you will file only Form 8843).

-- US entry and exit dates for current and past visits to US.
+- US entry and exit dates for current and past visits to the US.

 - Address information (current US address and foreign address)